WIC Farmers' Market Nutrition Program (FMNP)

 Application Procedure

 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
-The State agency is responsible for the fiscal management of, and accountability for, FMNP-related activities for farmers, farmers' markets and roadside stands.
-Each State agency may decide whether to authorize farmers individually, farmers' markets, roadside stands, or all of the above.
-All contracts or agreements entered into by the State agency for the management or operation of farmers, farmers' markets and roadside stands shall conform with the requirements of 2 CFR part 200, subpart D and Appendix II, Contract Provisions for Non-Federal Entity Contracts Under Federal Awards and USDA implementing regulations 2 CFR part 400 and 415.
-Only farmers, farmers' markets and roadside stands authorized by the State agency may redeem FMNP coupons.
-Only farmers authorized by the State agency or that have a valid agreement with an authorized farmers' market may redeem coupons.
-The State agency contacts the farmer/farmers' market to inform them of qualification.
+The State agency is responsible for the fiscal management of and accountability for FMNP-related activities for farmers, farmers' markets, and roadside stands.
+Each State agency may decide whether to individually authorize farmers, farmers' markets, roadside stands, or all of the above (authorized outlets).
+All contracts or agreements entered into by the State agency for the management or operation of authorized outlets shall conform with the requirements of 2 CFR part 200, subpart D and Appendix II, Contract Provisions for Non-Federal Entity Contracts Under Federal Awards and USDA implementing regulations 2 CFR part 400 and 415.
+Only outlets authorized by the State agency may redeem FMNP benefits.
+Only farmers authorized by the State agency or that have a valid agreement with an authorized farmers' market may redeem benefits.
+The State agency contacts the outlet to inform them of qualification.
 Individual participants apply for FMNP benefits at approved local WIC agencies.

 Award Procedure

 Funds are awarded by the Department on the basis of funding formulas to State agencies.
-If the available funds are insufficient to meet the base grant levels for current FMNP grantees, a pro-rata reduction will be applied to the grant levels awarded to all participating FMNP State agencies.
+If the available funds are insufficient to meet the base grant levels for current FMNP grantees, a pro-rata reduction is applied to grant levels awarded above $75,000 for all participating FMNP State agencies.
 If additional funds become available for the FMNP, such funds would first be distributed evenly among the current grantees to make whole their base grants for that fiscal year.
 Grant payments are made by a letter of credit.
+The Project grant is available to FMNP State agencies.

 Deadlines